Join in for 2020-21 and make a mooting name for yourself

-In terms of who might apply - most competitions welcome all LLB2, LLB3, GDL, GELLB1 and GELLB2 students.
-For those doing an LLM or the LPC/BPTC the choices are more limited I'm afraid.
+Most competitions welcome all LLB2, LLB3, GDL, GELLB1 and GELLB2 students.
+For those doing an LLM or the LPC/BVS the choices are more limited I'm afraid.
 For LLB1 students we generally recommend you use the first year to get some practice in via the City Scholars Moot and get those important first year subjects under your belt.

-We also hope to be entering teams into the following specialist moots:
+Things are clearer on the Specialist moot front.
+We hope to be entering teams into the following specialist competitions:

 Emily Allbon -

 Latest News Stories